 John Clifford Holt joined the Bowdoin faculty in 1978.
-He teaches courses about Asian religious traditions, especially Hinduism and Buddhism, as well as courses on theoretical approaches to the study of religion.
+He taught courses about Asian religious traditions, especially Hinduism and Buddhism, as well as courses on theoretical approaches to the study of religion.
 In 1982, he organized and founded the Inter-collegiate Sri Lanka Education (ISLE) Program for a consortium of private liberal arts colleges, and in 1986 he became the first chair of Bowdoin's Asian Studies Program.

 Professor Holt has received numerous research awards, including four fellowships from the National Endowment of the Humanities, two senior fellowships from the Fulbright Program, as well as other national research awards from the American Council of Learned Societies, the Social Science Research Council, and the Asian Cultural Council.
 He has been an editor of Religious Studies Review and was elected as a fellow to the American Society for the Study of Religion in 1995.

 - Visiting Professor of History and Comparative Religion at the University of Peradeniya (1984, 1989 and 1999)

 - Visiting Reader at the Hong Kong University of Science and Technology (1994),

 - Visiting Numata Professor of Buddhist Studies at the University of Calgary (2000 & 2006).